jvdmeiden/Intro-OpenLayers/README.md

 If you point your browser to the development server the result should look like:
 ![](/images/openlayers.001.jpg)

+# The Anatomy of OpenLayers 'Getting Started'
 ## Directory structure and files
-At this moment the following directories and files will have been created in your application directory:
+At this moment the following directories and files will have been created in your application development directory:

 ```
 myapp/